ellysh/l2bot/README.txt

 CONFIGURATION
 -------------

-First of all set checkbox "chat with Enter" in your Lineage client options.
+NB: First of all set checkbox "chat with Enter" in your Lineage client options.

 You can modify the following configuration files to adapt L2Bot for your Lineage 2 client.